 Trade war

-A trade war commences when extreme protectionist policies (such as tariffs) are specifically enacted by one country to retaliate or hurt anotherng bilateral tensionsdue to varying circumstances but is primarily because of one country's continuing beliefs that the other is instituting unfair trading practices.
+A trade war commences when extreme protectionist policies (such as tariffs) are specifically enacted by one country to retaliate or hurt another, creating bilateral tensions.
+This can occur due to varying circumstances but is primarily because of one country's continuing beliefs that the other is instituting unfair trading practices.
 When a trade war persists, it causes a domino effect, which results in a global economic slowdown and shifts in supply chains.

 Tariffs